bpda-research-division/neighborhood-change/dialog/about.md

 The Boston Neighborhood Change Explorer was built by the BPDA Research Division.
 For any questions or feedback regarding this tool, please submit a Research Inquiry on [our website](https://www.bostonplans.org/research/).

-For further analysis of demographic and housing trends in Boston, see our [Historical Trends in Boston's Neighborhoods](https://www.bostonplans.org/research/research-publications?search=historical+&amp;sortby=date&amp;sortdirection=DESC) report, where most of the data on this website were originally published.
+For summary tables by neighborhood and topic and for further analysis of demographic and housing trends in Boston, see our [Historical Trends in Boston's Neighborhoods](https://www.bostonplans.org/research/research-publications?search=historical+&amp;sortby=date&amp;sortdirection=DESC) reports, where most of the data on this website were originally published.

 ### Data sources